SpicyWiener69/RaspberryPiChessComputerSystem/readme.md

 ## Folder Descriptions
 ```
 .
-├── UI:    Chess UI frontend.
+├── UI/:    Chess UI frontend.
 Allows players to adjust game settings.
-├── core:  program entry point.
+├── core/:  program entry point.
 Handles game logic.
-├── ChessBoardPCB: A PCB board with hall effect sensors designed to sense the position of a chess game.
+├── ChessBoardPCB/: A PCB board with hall effect sensors designed to sense the position of a chess game.
-└── hardware: BOM, 3d design files of the system
+└── hardware/: BOM, 3d design files of the system
 ```

 ## setup the python env: